 It took me another year of starting and quitting my first full time job in the hospitality industry and applying in vein for a new position before I gathered all my courage to leave Germany for an uncertain future in the Netherlands.
 Without having a job offer and only with a few invitation to see apartments in my new hometown I packed my suitcase and moved.
 I found myself rewarded in the next days by finding a nice place to live and my first assignment as a project manager for the 2nd Global Conference for Positive.
 Sometimes you just have to trust life and the grace you may receive when you dare to imagine.

 In the years that followed I combined the expertise and experience I gained in the hospitality industry and the world of consultancy when co-creating Prio.me, a start-up providing L&D solutions for service-minded businesses.
-With Dare to Imagine I continue this journey, helping to make the world and our businesses more hospitable places.
+With Dare to Imagine I continue this journey, helping to make the world and our businesses more life-affirming places.

 I do that as a facilitator and coach by allowing my clients to find, listen to and make meaning of the answers that are already within us.
 I also create and facilitate programs that help you understand the extra-ordinary times we live in.
 Times that allow us to shift from centralized to decentralized power structures, from a fear- and depth-based economy to a trust-/purpose-/care-, maybe even love-centered way of doing our business, times that demand for planetary thinking, that teach us to appreciate our uniqueness and the beauty in diversity and where we may wonder what unique value we can create as human beings in times of artificial intelligence.